Ranking the 28 Brazilians to sign for Barcelona since 1990

 He finished ahead of David Beckham to win the 1999 Ballon d’Or, in spite of Manchester United’s treble, which is a testament to the heights Rivaldo reached at the Camp Nou.

 He also put in one of the all-time great individual performances to clinch Champions League qualification, scoring all three goals as Barcelona beat Valencia 3-2 on the final day of the 2000-01 season.
 He capped it off with a superb overhead kick in the 89th minute.

-Had all the potential to top this list, but his controversial departure to PSG soured things a little, a transfer that rivals his original move from Santos in terms of ill will, eyebrow-raising detail and ill will.
+Had all the potential to top this list, but his controversial departure to PSG soured things a little, a transfer that rivals his original move from Santos in terms of ill will and eyebrow-raising detail – a move that precipitated their downfall.